LeeAdcock/edgeable/README.md

 The `GraphDatabase` class represents the entire graph.
 Instances of `GraphDatabase` provide the ability to retrieve and creates nodes, as well as save or load from the file system.

 ##### Database Constructor
-The `GraphDatabase(filename="graph.db")` constructor is used to create a graph database instance.
-It optionally takes a filename to use when saving or loading the database to the file system.
+The `GraphDatabase()` constructor is used to create a new graph database instance.

 ##### Database Persistance
-- `load()` - Load the database from the file system.
+- `load(filename)` - Load the database from the file system.
+Optionally takes a custom filename.
-- `save()` - Save the database to the file system.
+- `save(filename)` - Save the database to the file system.
+Optionally takes a custom filename.

 ##### Database Nodes and Edges